Get all the latest data for Estonia?

 Which months have peak tenant demand in Estonia?

-The peak months for tenant demand in Estonia are August and September, with a secondary bump in January and a moderate increase in late spring around May and June.
+The peak months for tenant demand in Estonia are August and September, with a smaller second peak in January and early February.

 Don't buy the wrong property, in the wrong area of Estonia